 - 150 grams (1 cup) Cadbury Mini Egg Easter eggs

 - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
-Grease and line an 8-inch square tin with paper baking, ensuring two sides of the paper overhang.
+Grease and line an 8-inch square pan with baking or parchment paper, ensuring two sides overhang.

 - Add butter and chocolate to a heatproof bowl and microwave until melted, stirring every 30 seconds.
 Leave to cool slightly.

 - Next, add the sugar and vanilla to the chocolate mixture and stir.
 Add the eggs, one at a time and stir again.
 Then add flour and cocoa and stir until mixture is smooth.

 - Pour mixture into prepared tin and very gently smooth over the top.
 Bake brownie for about 30-32 minutes or until cooked through.
 It should no longer wobble in the middle.
 Leave to cool completely.